SaltaIT/eyp-iptables/README.md

 ### Setup Requirements

-This module requires pluginsync enabled
+This module requires pluginsync enabled for puppet < 4

 ### Beginning with iptables